keisukefurumoto/Guidelines-for-CTI-Datasets/README.md

 ## *Detailed information will be released on this website after publication of the paper [1].

+[1] (Under Review) Keisuke Furumoto, Tomohiro Morikawa, Antti Kolehmainen, Bilhanan Silverajan, Takeshi Takahashi, Daisuke Inoue, "A Comprehensive Survey of Threat Intelligence Research: A Measurement-Based Study" ACM Computing Surveys.

 This website provides the following information:
 1. Requirements for CTI Datasets
 2. Conditions under which we provide CTI dataset samples and metadata

-[1] (Under Review) Keisuke Furumoto, Tomohiro Morikawa, Antti Kolehmainen, Bilhanan Silverajan, Takeshi Takahashi, Daisuke Inoue, "A Comprehensive Survey of Threat Intelligence Research: A Measurement-Based Study" ACM Computing Surveys.
+Contact:
+Tomohiro Morikawa
+morikawa@gsis.u-hyogo.ac.jp